robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ]

 ???
-Assurance Case Contents

-> "The Claim"
-The claim is regarding .red[a critical property] of a system or product

-> "The Argument"
-Arguing through .red[multiple levels of subordinate claims] connects the top-level claim to the evidence and assumptions

-> "The Evidence"
-.red[Explicit information] that underlies the argumentation
+Here is what an assurance case can look like.
+Let's look at some of the major components.
+First we have a top-level claim.
+The claim is regarding a critical property of a system or product.
+Next, multiple levels of subordinate claims connect the top-level claim to the evidence.
+This evidence is the explicit information that underlies the argumentation.

 Interpretation of the tree structure is based on a series of if-then statements.
 These are called inference rules.
 Inference rules have a premise and a conclusion.
 If the premise is true then the conclusion must be true.
 Since assurance cases are based on induction, the rules are read bottom up rather than top-down, i.e. the premise is below the conclusion is the tree structure.
-For example, if the premise that "Evidence A" then "Sub-Claim 1".
-Similarly, if "Evidence B" then "Sub-claim 2".
+For example, if the premise is "Evidence A" then the conclusion is "Sub-Claim 1".
+Similarly, if the premise is "Evidence B" then conclusion is "Sub-claim 2".
 As we continue this reasoning, if "Sub-claim 1" and "Sub-claim 2", then "Top-level claim".
 Ultimately, the logical argument connects the evidence to the top-level claim.

 ---